Home

 Although Obsessive-Compulsive Disorder may begin in childhood, it usually first appears gradually in adolescence or early adulthood, and is pretty evenly distributed between males and females in adulthood (it affects somewhat more boys than girls at younger ages).
 Although most people with the disorder experience both obsessions and compulsions, a relatively small percentage may experience only one or the other.
 The majority of individuals experience their symptoms as waxing and waning, and symptoms may get worse with stress, hormonal or other physical fluctuations.

-Folks with OCD are well aware that their obsessions and compulsions are a little over the top, perhaps so much so that they may be embarrassed or fearful of being thought "crazy" to ask for help or reveal their symptoms to someone else.
+perhaps so much so that they may be embarrassed or fearful of being thought "crazy" to ask for help or reveal their symptoms to someone else.
 News stories and features (20/20, Oprah), TV shows like Monk, and outspoken personalities like comedian Howie Mandel, have gone a long way in letting people with OCD symptoms know they're not alone, not crazy, and that there's effective help available.

 Obsessions commonly take the form of repetitive thoughts or fears about germs or contamination, doubts (wondering whether one has done or neglected to do something), intense distress when something is moved or out of order, or worries about disturbing impulses (such as to shout an obscenity in church).
 Compulsions may take the form of repetitive behaviors like hand washing or door knob turning, feeling driven to check and recheck something, or intricately created rituals that the person feels must be adhered to specifically to avoid something bad from happening.